h2oai/tutorials/Driverless AI/natural-language-processing-tutorial-sentiment-analysis/natural-language-processing-tutorial-sentiment-analysis.md

 - **TF-IDF Model:** A problem with the Bag of Words approach is that highly frequent words start to dominate in the document (e.g. larger score), but may not contain as much "informational content".
 Also, it will give more weight to longer documents than the shorter ones.
 One approach is to rescale the frequency of words by how often they appear in all documents so that the scores for frequent words across all documents are penalized.
 This approach of scoring is called  **Term Frequency-Inverse Document Frequency**, or TF-IDF [2] for short, where:

-     - **Term Frequency**  is a scoring of the frequency of the word in the current document.TF = (Number of times term t appears in a document)/(Number of terms in the document)
+     - **Term Frequency**  is a scoring of the frequency of the word in the current document.
+TF = (Number of times term t appears in a document)/(Number of terms in the document)

     - **Inverse Document Frequency**: is a scoring of how rare the word is across documents.IDF = 1+log(N/n), where N is the number of documents and n is the number of documents a term t has appeared in.TF-IDF weight is often used in information retrieval and text mining.
 This weight is a statistical measure used to evaluate how important a word is to a document in a collection or corpus